joemar25/Cat-Prj/README.md

 5. Feedback System
    - [x] Allow `STAFF` and `ADMIN` roles to submit feedback through the system.
-   - [ ] Display feedback in a table format for easy review.
+   - [x] Display feedback in a table format for easy review.
-   - [ ] Include filters to sort feedback by date, user, or category.
+   - [x] Include filters to sort feedback by user.

 6. User Profile Customization in Settings
    - [ ] BLANK